 |

-William Cobb, my 1st cousin 6 times removed, was born c1756, the son of William Cobb, a market gardener of Brentford End, Isleworth, Middlesex.
-William, the younger, became William Windham's Steward at Felbrigg Hall, Norfolk in 1777.
+William Cobb, my 1st cousin 6 times removed, was born in 1748 and baptised at All Saints, Isleworth on 9th October, the son of William Cobb, a market gardener of Brentford End, Isleworth, Middlesex.
+William, the younger, became William Windham's Steward at Felbrigg Hall, Norfolk from 1777 to 1792.

 EXTRACTS FROM "FELBRIGG - The Story of a House" by R.W.Ketton-Cremer